schell/gelatin/README.md

 However, the main focus of the library is wrapping OpenGL calls and simplifying the process of talking to shaders and sending geometry to the GPU:

-    haskell code for drawing a cube and a textured cube
 ```haskell
 cube :: ShaderProgram -> M44 Double -> VertexBufferCommand () -> Rendering ()
 cube shader mv addColorComponent = do